HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 2. In our analysis, we can't get any info related to headless CMSs, hence we will not cover this either.
 3. We visualize SSG data using top 5 used SSGs based on number of sites built with these SSGs.

-Most of the data is represented for mobile and desktop websites.
 More information can be found in the [methodology selection](./methodology).

-{# TODO - what do you mean most? isn't it all desktop or mobile? #}

 ## Adoption of SSGs

 SSG adoption is growing in general by 2x in year over year.
 In 2019 it was just 0.4% mobile and 0.3% desktop sites.
 In 2020 the number almost doubled, to 0.6% on mobile and 0.7% on desktop sites.
 In 2021 they have grown again: 1.1% of mobile and 0.9% of desktop sites.
 That underlines the trend of that technology.
-For example, this year a company like Vercel raised a $104M series C round and $150M in round D of investment to build a better web with modern technologies like Next.js.
-Jamstack oriented CDN provider Netlify raised $105M in their series D of investment.
+For example, this year <a hreflang="en" href="https://vercel.com/blog/series-c-102m-continue-building-the-next-web">Vercel raised a $102M in series C round</a> and a further <a hreflang="en" href="https://vercel.com/blog/vercel-funding-series-d-and-valuation">$150M in round D</a> of investment to build a better web with modern technologies like Next.js.
+Jamstack oriented CDN provider <a hreflang="en" href="https://www.netlify.com/press/netlify-raises-usd105-million-to-transform-development-for-the-modern-web">Netlify raised $105M in their series D</a> of investment.
 Hence, it's expected that numbers of Jamstack adoption will grow even higher next year.

-{# TODO - i think you need a link to source your examples #}

 {{ figure_markup(
   image="year-over-year-adoption.png",